chrisant996/clink/docs/clink.md

 Name                         | Default | Description
 :--:                         | :-:     | -----------
+`autosuggest.enable`         | False   | When this is `true` a suggested command may appear in `color.suggestion` color after the cursor.
+If the suggestion isn't what you want, just ignore it.
+Or you can accept the suggestion by pressing the <kbd>Right</kbd> arrow or <kbd>End</kbd>, or you can accept the next word of the suggestion by pressing <kbd>Ctrl</kbd>+<kbd>Right</kbd> or <kbd>Alt</kbd>+<kbd>Right</kbd>.
+The `autosuggest.strategy` setting determines how a suggestion is chosen.
+`autosuggest.strategy`       | `match_prev_cmd history completion` | This determines how suggestions are chosen.
+The strategies are tried in the order listed, until one provides a suggestion.
+There are three built-in strategies, and scripts can provide other strategies.  `history` chooses the most recent matching command from the history.  `completion` chooses the longest common prefix of the possible completions.  `match_prev_cmd` chooses the most recent matching command whose preceding history entry matches the most recently invoked command, and only works when the `history.dupe_mode` setting is `add`.
 `clink.autostart`            |         | This command is automatically run when the first CMD prompt is shown after Clink is injected.
 If this is blank (the default), then Clink instead looks for clink_start.cmd in the binaries directory and profile directory and runs them.
 Set it to "nul" to not run any autostart command.
 `clink.colorize_input`       | True    | Enables context sensitive coloring for the input text (see [Coloring the Input Text](#classifywords)).
 `clink.default_bindings`     | `bash`  | Clink uses bash key bindings when this is set to `bash` (the default).
 When this is set to `windows` Clink overrides some of the bash defaults with familiar Windows key bindings for <kbd>Tab</kbd>, <kbd>Ctrl</kbd>+<kbd>A</kbd>, <kbd>Ctrl</kbd>+<kbd>F</kbd>, <kbd>Ctrl</kbd>+<kbd>M</kbd>, and <kbd>Right</kbd>.